espressif/esp-faq/docs/en/software-framework/wifi.rst

 --------------

-Does the ESP Wi-Fi module support power save mode in SoftAp mode?
+Does the ESP Wi-Fi module support power save mode in SoftAP mode?
 ------------------------------------------------------------------------------------------------------------------------------------

   This feature is currently not supported.